 The Bannerstone comes with 180mm Slant 50º Reverse Kingpin trucks which make the board smooth and responsive for commuting and pushing distance.
 The trucks are also stable and responsive enough for going fast on steeper hills.
 The large 72mm wheels are fast and soft enough (78A) for riding smoothly over all kinds of terrain.

 In short, a great comfortable drop-down longboard for freeriding and sliding at higher speeds and for efficient distance commuting.
-See the reviews and pricing on Amazon.

 3. Landyatchz Switch 40″ drop-down longboard review

 The Landyachtz Switch (Amazon) is the priciest in this list, in the $200-$250 range.
 I thought I should include it here because it’s a premium drop-down longboard designed primarily for serious freeriding.
 It’s been around for years and is among the most highly regarded freeride boards out there.

 At 40″ long by 10″ wide, the Switch is wider than the Bannerstone and the Atom (though 1″ shorter) giving it an ample standing platform for maximum comfort when riding fast downhill.
 It also makes this board well-suited for taller riders with large feet.

 The Switch has a significant drop (this ain’t no micro drop!) for a very low and stable ride when going fast.
 One of the things that